croningp/tutorial_icdl_epirob_2017/index.md

 - **Laurie J. Points, et al. "Artificial Evolution of Droplet Protocells in a Chemical Robot with Configurable Environments Leads to Phenotypic Plasticity"**, Submitted to Nature Communication

 This paper explores the impact of the physical environment on the droplets behaviors.
-To this end, we encapsulated the functionalities of our chemical robots into a 3D printed devices, allowing us to modify the shape of the arena.
+To this end, we encapsulated the functionalities of our chemical robots into a 3D printed device, allowing us to modify the shape of the arena.

 ### Jobs opportunities